Miss Minnesota

 The Miss Minnesota competition is the pageant that selects the representative for the state of Minnesota in the Miss America pageant.
 Women from Minnesota have won the Miss America crown on three occasions.
 The most recent winner was Gretchen Carlson in 1989.

-Rachel Evangelisto of Minneapolis was crowned Miss Minnesota 2022 on June 17, 2022 at the Grace Church in Eden Prairie, Minnesota.
-She competed for the title of Miss America 2023 at the Mohegan Sun in Uncasville, Connecticut in December 2022.
+Emily Schumacher of Mankato was crowned Miss Minnesota 2024 on June 21, 2024.
+She will compete for the title of Miss America 2025.

 Results summary

 The following is a visual summary of the past results of Miss Minnesota titleholders at the national Miss America pageants/competitions.
 The year in parentheses indicates the year of the national competition during which a placement and/or award was garnered, not the year attached to the contestant's state title.